manuelcampagnolo/PyQGIS_2nd_edition/README.md

 ## Session 6: Access data sets with WFS protocol; Vector layer geometry; Create a layer from scratch using wkt strings (well known text); Determine geometry of layers; Edit coordinates of vertices and create new layer.

 * Documents.
-Description of geometry of features and wkt strings: singlepart and multipart.
+Description of geometry of features and wkt strings: singlepart and multipart, available in `Figures and other course documentation.zip`
 * Data:
    - RNAP (protected areas in Portugal) to access with WFS (but the file is also available in the Input folder)
    - `Streams.gpkg` in Input folder to test result of assignment